-Ask any sommelier and they’ll tell you, making wine is a complex and strenuous process.
+Ask any wine expert and they’ll tell you, making wine is a complex and strenuous process.
 But there’s no wine on earth as gruelling to produce as ice wine.

-Icewine or Eiswein, as it’s known in its native Germany, is a type of sweet wine made with frozen grapes.
+Icewine or Eiswein, as it is known in Germany, is a type of sweet wine made with frozen grapes.

 The end result is a wine so sweet it rivals coca cola in sugar levels.
 In fact, residual sugar at bottling must be at least 125 grams per litre to be counted as an official ice wine – without a balancing high level of acidity, that would be teeth achingly sweet.